vewrite/vewrite.com/content/articles/how-to-handle-content-states.md

 ---
-title: "How to handle content state"
+title: "How to handle content state in a writing project"
 image: "/content/product-report-jan-2025.png"
 description: "Vewrite's product is based on structured workflows with discrete content states.
 Let's look at how that impacts how we design the product."
 date: "2025-01-15"